andykorth/PRUN-Planet-Mapper/README.md

 # PRUN-Planet-Mapper
-A mapping tool for Prosperous Universe as a Jupyter notebook
+A mapping tool for Prosperous Universe as a Jupyter notebook.
+Write custom filters in python to visualize the more complicated attributes of planets, and draw them to a human-readable map.

 By Archiel of OOG